|

 Categories: Connected Social Media, Corporate, Information Technology, Intel, Intel Developer Forum, Intel IT, IT@Intel Tags: 32 nanometer microprocessors, 45 nanometer, chipsets, Climate Savers Initiative, discrete graphics, Energy Star rating, extreme gaming, extreme performance, Gordon Moore, IDF, Intel, Intel architecture, Intel Teach, Larrabee, microprocessors, Moore's Law, Nehalem, Paul Otellini, Penryn, silicon technology, ultra mobile devices, WiFi, WiMax

-Categories: Connected Social Media, Corporate, Intel, Intel Moore's Law, Intel PCA Past and Future, PodTech News, Technology Tags: 45 nanometer, Core2Duo, Core2Extreme, Core2Quad, Gordon Moore, Intel, IntelMooresLaw, Jason Lopez, microprocessors, Moore's Law, Penryn, semiconductors
+Categories: Connected Social Media, Corporate, Intel, Technology Tags: 45 nanometer, Core2Duo, Core2Extreme, Core2Quad, Gordon Moore, Intel, IntelMooresLaw, Jason Lopez, microprocessors, Moore's Law, Penryn, semiconductors